 How to share Screen on Skype

 Once you are done with the above steps, the other person would be able to view your screen.
-You may also notice a yellow line around the screen, indicating the feature is currently enabled.
+You may also notice a yellow or red line around the screen, indicating the feature is currently enabled.
+In Skype, users will see only the screen you share.
+For example, if you share the Microsoft Word screen and opened another application, users will not see the application that you launched.

-To stop sharing the screen, simply click the Share screen button again.
+To stop sharing the screen, Click “Stop sharing > Stop screen sharing.”

 How to share Screen on Skype for Business

-In Skype for Business, you can either chose to display your entire Windows 10 Desktop or just a program to everyone in a Skype for Business,
+In Skype for Business, you can either choose to display your entire Windows 10 Desktop or just a program to everyone in a Skype for Business,

 - Instant messaging (IM) conversation